hirosystems/chainhook/docs/how-to-guides/how-to-run-chainhook-as-a-service-using-stacks.md

 [storage]
 working_dir = "cache"

-# The Http API allows you to register/deregister
+# The HTTP API allows you to register/deregister
 # dynamically predicates
 # Disable by default
 #